AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 {style="table-layout:auto"}

-## Create a tag to track conversions
+## Create a tag for tracking conversions

 If you have a Google AdWords account, you can create a tag that tracks conversions.
 The following example shows how to use both [!DNL Google Tag Manager] and [!DNL Google Analytics] to create a tag that fires on your store's conversion _Success_ page.